Emma McIntosh

 In her spare time, Emma enjoys playing video games, baking, and taking endless photos of her dog.

-Emma provides counselling for clients on Mondays and Tuesdays.
+Emma provides counselling on Mondays and Tuesdays, and assessments on Wednesdays.

 Therapeutic Approaches